tubomius/nostr-irc/README.md

 ✅ Support multiple relays, hard-coded list for now, deduplicates messages and gives a merged stream, writes are sent to all

+❌ Support NIP-19 with embedded relay recommendations as #channelkey, and add recommended relays

 ❌ Publish

 ❌ Make relay list configurable